We issued final air quality Agreed Order 18100 (response to comments) for the Alcoa Wenatchee aluminum smelter on Jan. 22, 2021.

 Updated Jan.
 27, 2021

-- Wastewater is sent to the Columbia River.
-Though the smelter is currently closed, Alcoa continues to monitor pollutants in their treated sanitary wastewater, non-contact cooling water, and stormwater.
+Wastewater is still sent (discharged) to the Columbia River.
+Alcoa continues to monitor pollutants in their treated sanitary wastewater, non-contact cooling water, and stormwater.

 Alcoa Wenatchee contacts